Interested in starting a limited liability company (LLC) in Kansas?

 A registered agent is a person or a legal entity you appoint to receive legal documents on behalf of your LLC (including service of process).

 As the business owner, you can serve as your own registered agent if you decide to.
-A registered agent must be at least 18 years old, have a physical business address in Kansas (not a P.O. box), and be available during normal business hours.
+A registered agent must be at least 18 years old, have a physical business address in Kansas (not a P.O.
+Box), and be available during normal business hours.

 Some small business owners choose to outsource registered agent responsibilities to free up their time during the day.
-You’ll pay about $100/annually for a professional registered agent service in Kansas.
+You’ll pay about $100 annually for a professional registered agent service in Kansas.

 But the cost is worth it since you won’t have to be available every day at the registered office address in case of service of process.

-Step 3: File the Kansas LLC articles of organization
+Step 3: File the Kansas LLC Articles of Organization

 If you formed your LLC in a different state, you’d file Form FA for authority to do business in Kansas as a foreign LLC.
-This registers you as a foreign LLC.

 State filing fees are the same for domestic and foreign LLCs at $165.